-Turn a fresh snow fall into delicious ice cream with just three ingredients!
+Turn a fresh snow fall into delicious ice cream with just three ingredients.
 This fun snow ice cream recipe is going to make you look forward to snow days!

 Take a bowl of fresh snow and turn it into creamy delicious ice cream in just a couple of minutes.
-Sweetened condensed milk makes this recipe super creamy and good without any measuring or work!
-It reminds me of eating homemade vanilla ice cream straight from the churner.
+Sweetened condensed milk makes this recipe super creamy and tasty without any measuring or work!

 A huge snow storm just rolled into town.
 When I came home from work yesterday, it was just starting to come down in dainty white flakes.